Bleuje/antcolonysystem-tsp-qt/README.md

 ## Introduction
 A project about visualizing the Ant Colony System algorithm (with some local search improvements) using C++ with Qt.
 It was done as a project to learn how to create a little software.
 It was coded with Qt Creator
 Ant Colony System is an algorithm to optimize the Traveling Salesman Problem (TSP) : finding the shortest hamiltonian cycle in a complete graph.

+### Problem to optimize
-Here it will be more precisely finding the shortest cycle to visit n points on the 2D plane.
+Here we will more precisely try to find the shortest cycle to visit n points on the 2D plane.

+### Screenshot
 Here's what the main window looks like when the algorithm is running :
 ![image](https://raw.githubusercontent.com/Bleuje/antcolonysystem-tsp-qt/master/vwindow.png)